-The state of the Canadian economy may be uncertain, especially with COVID-19 causing such chaotic fluctuations, but that doesn’t mean you have to ditch your investing goals.
+The state of the Canadian economy may be uncertain, but that doesn’t mean you have to ditch your investing goals.
 “It makes sense to be worried about market volatility and its impact on your portfolio,” says Colleen Ciccozzi, Senior Manager of Wealth Programs for Coast Capital.
 “However, despite this instability certainly feeling different, it follows a familiar pattern.”
 Whether you’re looking to make a large purchase, build your savings, or plan for retirement, you should still consider using your money to make more money and hopefully achieve those dreams.

 The key message is, markets are often unpredictable.
 So think twice about reacting to or abandon your long-term investment strategy due to the circumstances.
 Instead, look at some ways to curb your risk—and your nerves.
 This article lays out five actionable insights for how you can remain confident about investing during uncertain times.